Ishitaagarwal00/model_engineering/README.md

 ## **Graphical User Interface (GUI)**

-The **Streamlit-based GUI** provides an intuitive interface for doctors to use the breast cancer prediction system in their daily work.
+The **Streamlit-based GUI** provides an intuitive interface for users to use the breast cancer prediction app.
 The interface emphasizes simplicity, interpretability, and usability, ensuring users can make informed decisions with ease.

 ### **Key Features**:

 1. **Interactive Input Fields**:
    - Users can enter patient data (tumor features) directly into the app and use buttons to increase/decrease values.

 2. **Model Selection**:
-   - Users can choose between multiple models (e.g., Logistic Regression, Gradient Boosting, XGBoost) to see predictions and compare results.
+   - Users can choose between multiple models (Logistic Regression, Gradient Boosting, XGBoost, Light GBM, Catboost) to see predictions and compare results.

 3. **Prediction Visualization**:
    - Results are displayed clearly, classifying tumors as either **Benign** or **Malignant**.